Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 There are in addition contributions from the same diagrams in Fig. \ref{FCHNew2loopg}, but with other quarks in the loop.
 If the $b$-quark is replaced by an $s$-quark, the CKM factors are two orders of magnitude smaller, and in addition $Y_R(d \rightarrow s)$ has a stricter bound from $K -\bar{K}$-mixing.
 If the $t$-quark is replaced by the $u$- or $c$-quark, the contributions are suppressed by $(m_u/m_t)^2$ and $(m_c/m_t)^2$, respectively.

 There are also similar diagrams for EDM of an $u$-quark, {\it i.e.} like in Fig. \ref{FCHNew2loopg} with the $t$- and the $b$-quarks interchanged.
 This amplitude has the same structure as in (\ref{eq:Amp1}), and is proportional to the combination $Im[Y_R(u \rightarrow t) \cdot V_{tb}^* \, V_{ub}]$.
 But the $u$-quark EDM contributions will be neglected.
 First, the ordinary SM coupling of the Higgs will be proportional to $m_b/M_W$ instead of $m_t/M_W$ for the $d$-quark case.
 Then it turns out that the prefactors $S_i$ for $u$-quark EDM contributions are suppressed by a factor of order $(m_b/m_t)^2 \sim 10^{-3}$ compared to the analogous $d$-quark contributions.
-Second, the absolute value of $Y_R(u \rightarrow t)$ has a relaxed bound of order one, but because it comes from a similar lagrangian term as in (\ref{FCNClad}) one might guess that it is of same order of magnitude as $Y_R(b \rightarrow b)$.
-And, morover, even if the ratio between $Y_R(u \rightarrow t)$ and $Y_R(b \rightarrow b)$ would be of order $m_t/m_b$, the $u$-quark EDM contribution to the nEDM in (\ref{valencedn}) would still be suppressed by $(\gamma_u \cdot m_b)/\gamma_d \cdot m_t) \, \sim 10^{-2}$ compared to the $d$-quark EDM contribution to the nEDM.
+Second, even if the ratio between $Y_R(u \rightarrow t)$ and $Y_R(d \rightarrow b)$ would be of order $m_t/m_b$, the $u$-quark EDM contribution to the nEDM in (\ref{valencedn}) would still be suppressed by $|(\rho_u \cdot m_b)/(\rho_d \cdot m_t)| \, \sim 10^{-2}$ compared to the $d$-quark EDM contribution to the nEDM.